 Though there are many variations of stuffed paratha, many folks like aloo ke parathe above all others.
 In my home, Gobi Paratha and aloo paratha win all the superlatives.

 To make aloo ka paratha you need two main components:

-- Dough made from whole wheat flour – a basic dough is made with whole wheat flour (atta), salt, oil and water.
+- Dough made from whole wheat flour – A basic dough is made with whole wheat flour (atta), salt, oil and water.
 Making this unleavened dough is very easy and you can either knead it with your hands or in a stand mixer.
 Do use the Indian atta which is finely ground flour made in a chakki or a stone mill.

 How to make Aloo Paratha

 1. First, boil or steam 4 medium-sized potatoes in a pressure cooker, steamer or electric cooker.
 Add enough water in a 2-litre pressure cooker or pan to just barely cover the potatoes.

-- For cooking in a pressure cooker – On a medium flame, cook the potatoes in water for 3 to 4 whistles.
-When the pressure settles down naturally, remove the lid and drain the water.
+- For cooking in a pressure cooker – On a medium heat, cook the potatoes in water for 3 to 4 whistles.
+When the pressure settles down naturally, remove the lid and drain the water very well.
 Allow the potatoes to cool enough to handle and then peel them.

 - For cooking in a pan – Cover the pan and cook potatoes in water till fork tender.
 For this method, it helps to peel the potatoes and chop them in 2 inch cubes before boiling because they will cook faster than whole potatoes.
 Using a colander, drain all the water and allow the potatoes to cool.

 2. If you haven’t done so yet, peel and chop the warm potatoes.
 Then mash the potatoes with a potato masher.

 - ½ to 1 teaspoon finely chopped green chillies (1 to 2 green chilies) or serrano peppers

 - ¼ to ½ teaspoon punjabi garam masala powder or Garam Masala Powder

 - ¼ to ½ teaspoon kashmiri red chilli powder or cayenne pepper or paprika (optional)

 - ½ to 1 teaspoon dry mango powder (amchur powder) – or use lemon juice instead

 - salt according to your taste